usaid-cs/yesterday-i-learned/random.md

 1. At some arbitrary point, large enough ["scissors"](https://en.wikipedia.org/wiki/Scissors) become ["shears."](https://en.wikipedia.org/wiki/Shears#Cutting_devices)
 1. The lower the air pressure, the stronger the storm.
 1. Honeypot refers to a toilet seat that is just a bucket underneath.
 Luxury models include smell neutralising sawdust at the bottom of the bucket.
-1. If a dog licks its lips, [it is uncomfortable](http://www.thebalancedcanine.com/canine-language/).
-If it licks its lips when you're scolding it, then it probably knows it did something wrong.
 1. Oxygen masks on planes do provide oxygen, but only for a few minutes.
 (They are only designed to save passengers from rapid depressurisation.)
 1. Trump's office blatantly lies about stuff [to gauge what they can get away with.](https://www.reddit.com/r/SocialEngineering/comments/5preks/why_trumps_staff_is_lying/)
 1. The [electoral college](https://www.archives.gov/federal-register/electoral-college/about.html) is a process where people vote for a person [for a party] running for some leadership role in a state/province, and then the government tallies up these numbers and pretend as if it were the popular vote, i.e. citizens directly voting for a president/prime minister.